izaowl/banking-app/README.md

 ### Preparing your machine to run Node IRB

-* Make sure you have Node and NPM installed
+* Make sure you have Node and NPM installed,
-* Run npm install prompt-sync in the terminal
+* run npm install prompt-sync in the terminal,
 * const prompt = require('prompt-sync')();
-* can exit program by using ctrl C (^C) at any point
+* to exit, press Ctrl+C again or Ctrl+D or type .exit)

 ### Preparing your machine to run testing